Scientific Advisory Board

 Position: Professor

-Affiliation: University of Bristol, England
+Affiliation: University of Toronto, Canada

 Research Interests: The laboratory is interested in synaptic mechanisms and, in particular, synaptic plasticity in the mammalian central nervous system and the phenomena of long-term potentiation (LTP) and long-term depression (LTD), which are forms of synaptic plasticity exhibited by many different classes of synapse in the brain.